Twitch Chat Rules — What You Need To Know

 - No advertising or self-promotion

-Just use common sense, if you were walking into a room full of people and they were bullying somebody, talking about how their party is better or giving away spoilers to the new Star Wars film… you wouldn’t want to be there.
+I look at it as if you were walking into a room full of people and they were bullying somebody, talking about how their party is better or giving away spoilers to the newest Marvel or Star Wars film… you wouldn’t want to be there and you would leave.

 Make sure your rules are simple and clear.
 If a viewer keeps breaking your rules, then get your mods to time them out, or ban them permanently from your stream.